yannickseurin/crypto-book/src/zk-hack-puzzles/puzzle-01/initial-inspection.md

 \end{aligned}\]

 So `verify` is indeed checking a BLS signature.
-Ccomputing a product of pairings can be done more efficiently than computing the pairings one by one (see [here](../../mathematical-preliminaries/pairings.md)), which explains why performing verification using Eq. $\eqref{1}$ is often preferable.
+Computing a product of pairings can be done more efficiently than computing the pairings one by one (see [here](../../mathematical-preliminaries/pairings.md)), which explains why performing verification using Eq. $\eqref{1}$ is often preferable.

 What pairing-friendly curve does the signature scheme use?